-The core and elective modules for these programmes are on page 27.
+The core and elective modules for these programmes are from page 27.
 Some modules may be offered from the Bay of Plenty District Health Board Education Centre, Tauranga or online.

-- Entry into these programmes requires: - An undergraduate degree in Health and Social Practice or a related discipline or a suitable portfolio of evidence. - A minimum of two years of post-qualifying experience in your professional field of practice (or the equivalent as approved by the Postgraduate programme committee). - An IELTS score of 7 in all bands.
+- Entry into these programmes requires: - An undergraduate degree in Health and Social Practice or a related discipline or a suitable portfolio of evidence. - A minimum of two years of post-qualifying experience in your professional field of practice (or the equivalent as approved by the Postgraduate programme committee). - Midwifery A minimum of one year of post-qualifying experience. - An IELTS score of 7 in all bands.